apache/nuttx/configs/amber/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Micropendous3 configuration is maintained in a sudirectory and can be selected as follow:
+Each Amber Web Server configuration is maintained in a sudirectory and can be selected as follow:

 	cd tools
-	./configure.sh micropendous3/<subdir>
+	./configure.sh amber/<subdir>
 	cd -
 	. ./setenv.sh